TempestasLudi/talos/documentation/interfaces.md

 The core of the system is determining who has access to what.
 To that end, suppose the permission rules have already been loaded.
 Then, the following function should be available:

 ```
-\texttt{hasAccess(role, path, variables, sets)}
+hasAccess(role, path, variables, sets)
 ```

-This function calculates whether the specified role has access to the resource indicated by \texttt{path}, given the specified variables and sets.
+This function calculates whether the specified role has access to the resource indicated by `path`, given the specified variables and sets.
 It returns a boolean.
 The types of the arguments are:

 | Name        | Type                                                                       |
 | ----------- | -------------------------------------------------------------------------- |